-To be qualified for enrollment in the SF PA Program, candidates must be able to meet the COHS Program Technical Standards (A3.13e), with or without reasonable accommodations.
+To be qualified for enrollment in the SF PA Program, candidates must be able to meet the COHS Program Technical Standards and the PA Program Technical Standards (A3.13e), with or without reasonable accommodations.

 4.4.1 ENROLLMENT PROCESS

 Students admitted to the SF PA Program are responsible for following appropriate enrollment procedures and deadlines.
 The program's administrative assistant and assistant program director handle new student registration and provide oversight of the enrollment process, ensuring compliance with requirements and maintenance of accurate and complete student records and files.